-If one thing is clear, 2020 will go down in the history books as a year of significance.
+If one thing is clear, the past couple years will go down in the history books as a year of significance.

 With unexpected situations comes financial uncertainty.
 But, despite this economic uncertainty, it still might be a good idea to remortgage your home in the UK.
 The Bank of England cut Interest rates to a record-breaking low of 0.10%, which means that mortgage payments will fall for many.

 Whether or not you should remortgage depends on the length of your mortgage, the kind of mortgage you have, and current interest rates.